EQUiSat

 EQUiSat was a 1U (one unit) CubeSat designed and built by Brown Space Engineering (formerly Brown CubeSat Team), an undergraduate student group at Brown University's School of Engineering.
-EQUiSat's mission was to test a battery technology that had never flown in space which powered an beacon that was designed to be visible from Earth.
+EQUiSat's mission was to test a battery technology that had never flown in space which powered a beacon that was designed to be visible from Earth.

 The satellite deorbited on 26 December 2020.

 Mission

 The primary mission of EQUiSat was to prove the accessibility of space to the masses through both demonstration of a low-cost DIY CubeSat and educational outreach.

 To further the primary mission, Brown Space Engineering maintains EQUiSat as a low-cost and rigorously documented open source project, allowing others to replicate EQUiSat's subsystems without large budgets or extensive expertise.
 The total cost of parts to reproduce EQUiSat is around $5,000.
 Brown Cubesat Team espouses a DIY philosophy to minimize costs, while also utilizing production processes that are widely achievable by and accessible to non-professionals.
 Brown Space Engineering's budget is very low compared to other CubeSats, and the goal is for the project to be replicated for under $5,000.

 EQUiSat's second mission was to test the viability of operating LiFePO_{4} batteries in space.
 A LiFePO_{4} battery had never been flown in space, but it carries certain advantages over batteries of different chemistry, such as high current draw capabilities with less risk of thermal runaway than lithium-ion batteries.